Louise Kirkpatrick owns a driving school in the East Midlands region of England.

 If you're thinking of taking a driving instructor training course, you owe it to yourself to know a great deal more about what you're letting yourself in for than the adverts and the sales pitches will tell you!

 Find out the truth about training and qualifying as an ADI, how much driving instructors can earn and whether driving instruction really is the right job for you.

-You cannot start training to be a driving instructor until the DVSA have approved your application and you have undergone a criminal record check by the Disclosure and Barring Service (DBS).
+You cannot start training to be a driving instructor until the DVSA has approved your application and you have undergone a criminal record check by the Disclosure and Barring Service (DBS).